mohitjain/mohitjain/_posts/2012-12-31-11-namespacing-in-backbone-js-learning-backbonejs.md

 (function(){

 window.App = {
     Models: {},
     Collections: {},
     Views: {}
 };

 window.template = function(id){
     return _.template( $('#' + id).html() );
 };
 })();
 {% endhighlight %}
-In the above code we specified App as a name space.
+In the above code, we specified App as a name space.
 You can define what ever you want to as per your project name.
-And in the App namespace, we specified some other name space ie Models, Collections, Views.
+And in the App namespace, we specified some other name space i.e., Models, Collections, Views.
 You can define templates if you have multiple templates.
-But for this example, I am keep template as totally different global variable.
+But for this example, I keep template as a totally different global variable.

 ## Understanding the namespacing

 Cool.
-Now lets take a look on our current naming conventions, We have
+Now let's take a look at our current naming conventions, We have

 {% highlight javascript %}